Sagacity, Inc., et al. v. BCE-Mach III LLC

 Expand/Collapse All

-• The Litigation seeks damages for Defendant’s alleged underpayment of royalty on gas and gas constituents from Oklahoma oil and gas wells operated by Defendant from January 1, 2020, through and including February 14, 2025.
-Defendant expressly denies all allegations of wrongdoing or liability with respect to the claims and allegations in the Litigation but has agreed to the proposed Settlement to avoid the uncertainty, burden, and expense of continued litigation.
-The Court has made no determination with respect to the merits of any of the parties’ claims or defenses.
+• The Litigation sought damages for Defendant’s alleged underpayment of royalty on gas and gas constituents from Oklahoma oil and gas wells operated by Defendant from January 1, 2020, through and including February 14, 2025.
+Defendant expressly denied all allegations of wrongdoing or liability with respect to the claims and allegations in the Litigation but agreed to the proposed Settlement to avoid the uncertainty, burden, and expense of continued litigation.
+The Court made no determination with respect to the merits of any of the parties’ claims or defenses.
 A more complete description of the Litigation, its status, and the rulings made in the Litigation are available in the pleadings and other papers maintained by the United States District Court for the Eastern District of Oklahoma in the file for the Litigation.

 • The Settlement Class in the Litigation consists of the following individuals and entities: